Documented to be almost always right 99.7% of the time.

 That's fine if they can do that.

-I'm it doesn't matter.
+It doesn't matter.

 I'm just questioning how serious are you if the fear of a government shutdown is going to stop you.

-I know our pals in a Tea Party.
+I know our pals in the Tea Party, Freedom Works, and all these other grassroots.

-You think they would stop their efforts to defund Obamacare because there might be a government shutdown.
+You think they would stop their efforts to defund Obamacare because there might be a government shutdown?

 But again, they aren't elected officials either.

-Well, they're close to them, and are responsible for quite a few of them being elected.
+Well, they're close to them and are responsible for quite a few of them being elected.

 Many Republicans have that opportunity.

-And they control House.
+And they control the House.

-There's more power there than they than they realize.
+There's more power there than they realize.

-I know the House leadership is not in favor of it.
+I know the House leadership is not in favor of it for a various and sundry number of reasons.

-I gotta take a quick time out here, my friends.
+I've got to take a quick time out here, my friends.

-Uh sorry to interrupt myself, but it's the only way I stopped talking is when I. And back to the phone, Spirit Lake Iowa.
+Sorry to interrupt myself, but it's the only way I stop talking.

 This is Jill.